It’s often said that you don’t know the value of something until you loose it.

 In the fall of 2017, seven years after my retirement from TeamUSA, I began working on skated paintings.
 Each piece starts just as that flawless sheet of ice did.
 Then, using custom roller-skates and a set of bottles, funnels, and tubes I have devised for this work, I become a human paintbrush, letting pigments run through the wheels under my feet so as to draw onto the canvas a record of my paths.
 In some cases, I use synthetic ice as an underlayment and employ my skates as a press rather than a brush, picking up pigments from cuts of the past while recording the present.

-The paintings created through this line of my work remind me to consider my path in life as a series of actions across time.
+In this work I contemplate my path in life as a series of actions across time.
 Some actions may be flawed in their effects.
 Some maybe more perfect than I could have wished.
 None are erasable.
 And all together, they make for a beautiful record of life.

 In addition to Live Action Skate Painting, I am experimenting with blade paintings and synthetic ice prints combined with paintings.
 Below is a sampling of the work that has been produced from these processes.